Unique Features & Benefits

 - Debt Service Limits would be as per CBO guidelines (50% for customers without Housing Loan & 60% for customers having Housing Loan).

 - Applicable for salary customers employed in Bank Sohar’s approved list of companies.

 - Premature closure of loan accounts would be as per CBO guidelines.

 - The Bank Sohar Excel Credit card is free of charge for the first year & type of card will be based on salary.

 ** Calculator Definitions

 The total amount of money borrowed, also referred to as the principal amount.

-This is the annual interest flat rate on the product.
-This is not the APR, which is going to be calculated in this example.
+This is the annual interest rate on the product which is equivalent to APR, which is going to be calculated in this example.

 This is the original term or length of the product, stated in years.